 Diederik Koelman, BSc, Master's student, Academic Medical Center, Amsterdam, The Netherlands

-Emma Wolper, Research Assistant, Lesley University, Boston, USA
+Emma Wolper, Research Assistant, Lesley University, Cambridge, USA

 Erica McKenzie, BSc, Medical Student, Queen's University, Ontario, Canada

-Mia Borzello, BA, Research Assistant, Cash Laboratory, Harvard Medical School/Massachusetts General Hospital, Boston, USA
+Mia Borzello, BA, Research Assistant, Cash Laboratory, Mass General/Harvard Medical School, Boston, USA

 Staff in Bhutan

-Sonam Deki, BComm, Research Assistant, affiliated with Jigme Dorji Wangchuck National Referral Hospital
+Sonam Deki, BComm, Research Assistant, Jigme Dorji Wangchuck National Referral Hospital, Thimphu, Bhutan

-Lhab Tshering, BSc, Research Assistant, affiliated with Jigme Dorji Wangchuck National Referral Hospital
+Lhab Tshering, BSc, Research Assistant, Jigme Dorji Wangchuck National Referral Hospital, Thimphu, Bhutan